Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### 1.3 Final Product

+If we were to carry the project through, one possible finished system:

-Online system which can be used by large numbers of users to classify statements within different domains.
+1. Can be used by large numbers of users to classify statements within different domains.

-Some users (domain admins?) would be able to feed streams of statements into the system, along with descriptions of what issue(s) the statements are addressing.
+2. Some users (domain admins?) would be able to feed streams of statements into the system, along with descriptions of what issue(s) the statements are addressing.

-Users would get feedback on their "correctness" and fluency scores (when?).
+3. Users would get feedback on their "correctness" and fluency scores (when?).
 System would be used to train and maintain rating behaviors.
 Work product would be domain specific sets of statements classified as to how behavioral they are, and in what ways the "non-behavioral" statements differ from what is desired.

-Graphs, tables, lists, of data.
+4. Graphs, tables, lists, of data.

 ---